ngokhoa1202/cs-note/programming/go/fundamentals/Pointer.md

 fmt.Println(*p) // prints 12
 ```
 # Heap escape
-- Distinctly from C/C++, Go compiler is smart enough to **escape** the variable to the heap if needed.
+- Distinct from C/C++, Go compiler is smart enough to **escape** the variable to the heap if needed.
 ```Go title='Heap escape to avoid dangling reference in Go'
 func newInt() *int {
 	dummy := 3